Gala (singer): 2013

-In 2013 Gala shot a video for the song "Taste Of Me" choreographed by Benoit Swan, Artistic Director of New York's avant-garde dance company Cedar Lake, and directed by New York-based French director Alexandre Moors (Kanye West’s "Runaway", Blue Caprice).
-Gala's video features the Alvin Ailey American Dance Theatre trained "Abdur-Rahim Jackson".
-The "Taste Of Me" video appears as a one single lateral dolly shot that follows five dancers including Gala interacting in an organic dance that constantly moves forward.
+In 2013, Gala shot a video for the song "Taste of Me" choreographed by Benoit Swan, artistic director of New York's avant-garde dance company Cedar Lake, and directed by New York-based French director Alexandre Moors (Kanye West's "Runaway", Blue Caprice).
+Gala's video features the Alvin Ailey American Dance Theater trained Abdur-Rahim Jackson.
+The "Taste of Me" video appears as a one single lateral dolly shot that follows five dancers including Gala interacting in an organic dance that constantly moves forward.

-Inspired by her favorite director Alfred Hitchcock, Gala wanted to shoot a video that felt like a single take.
+Inspired by her favourite director Alfred Hitchcock, Gala wanted to shoot a video that felt like a single take.
 Another reference was Eadweard Muybridge and his pioneering work in photographic studies of motion and in motion-picture projection.
-Different choreographers among Gala's favorites (Parsons, Bob Fosse, Mark Morris) are also subtly referenced in the choreography.
+Different choreographers among Gala's favourites (Parsons, Bob Fosse, Mark Morris) are also subtly referenced in the choreography.

-The "Taste Of Me" video was featured as an exclusive with Digital Spy, the most popular news and entertainment website in the UK.
+The "Taste of Me" video was featured as an exclusive with Digital Spy, the most popular news and entertainment website in the UK.
 In Europe the video was revealed exclusively by Fun Radio Belgique, sister station to Fun Radio France, the largest group of FM radio stations claiming approximately 3.8 million listeners every day.
 The deluxe version of the EP includes the original production by Marcus Bell and remixes by Bimbo Jones, Hoxton Whores, Starkillers and Almighty Records.
-In Belgium the "Taste Of Me" video was featured in major newspaper Dernier Heure (online) and Gala appeared on RTL morning and evening news to speak about her new single.
+In Belgium the "Taste of Me" video was featured in major newspaper Dernier Heure (online) and Gala appeared on RTL morning and evening news to speak about her new single.

-In 2013 Gala's various new songs such as "Lose Yourself in Me", "Taste of Me" and "Love Impossible" were featured on MTV networks hit television shows Best Ink, Real World Ex-Plosion, and Road Rules Extreme Challenge and "Keeping Up with the Kardashians".
+In 2013, Gala's various new songs such as "Lose Yourself in Me", "Taste of Me" and "Love Impossible" were featured on MTV networks hit television shows Best Ink, Real World Ex-Plosion, and Road Rules Extreme Challenge and "Keeping Up with the Kardashians".

 "Freed From Desire" was sampled by German band Frida Gold.
 The song entitled "Liebe ist meine Rebellion" went to No. 4 in the German singles chart.
 "Freed From Desire" was also covered by Nouvelle Star "Dana", live on French television and by Greek-Swedish pop star Elena Paparizou at the MAD Video Music Awards 2013.